bigwirr/obsidian-vimwiki-scripts/README.txt

+== PROBLEM STATEMENT ==
+It would be nice to be able to use both Obsidian and vimwiki as editors for the exact same markdown files.
+One problem with this is that the default settings for Obsidian use a link format that is incompatible with vimwiki.

+You can just change the settings, but if you have an existing vault, the old links need to be converted.

 == ABOUT ==

-This script (fix-links.py) changes obsidian links for their short format:
+This script (fix-links.py) changes obsidian links from their short format:
     [[foo]] or [[foo|bar]]

 to the format that vimwiki expects: